Badi El Osta, MD

 Dr. El Osta received his MD from Saint Joseph's University School of Medicine in Beirut, Lebanon.
 He completed his residency at Good Samaritan Hospital in Cincinnati, Ohio.
 Thereafter, he completed three fellowships: Hematology/Oncology at the Medical College of Georgia in Augusta, Georgia; Investigational Cancer Therapeutics (phase 1 clinical trials) and Palliative Care at the University of Texas MD Anderson Cancer Center in Houston, Texas.

-Dr. El Osta is a clinical member of the Discovery and Developmental Therapeutics research program at the Winship Cancer Institute of Emory University.
-He serves as a member of the Biomedical Committee of the Institutional Review Board at Emory University.
+Dr. El Osta serves as the chair of the Cancer Committee for the Atlanta VA Healthcare System.
+He is a clinical member of the Discovery and Developmental Therapeutics research program at the Winship Cancer Institute of Emory University.
+He also serves as a member of the Biomedical Committee of the Institutional Review Board at Emory University.

 Dr. El Osta holds professional memberships with American Society of Clinical Oncology, Cancer Therapy Evaluation Program, and Eastern Cooperative Oncology Group.

 Dr. El Osta is building his research portfolio to focus on biology and tumor microenvironment, conduct of therapeutic clinical trials and improving outcomes in patients with lung, and head and neck cancers.